facebookresearch/habitat-lab/examples/siro_sandbox/README.md

 # Known Issues
 * The tool is not very stable in the `SIRo` branch due to rapid iteration in various parts of the codebase.
 See Snapshots section below for best results.
 * The skinned humanoid doesn't render correctly; see workaround below.
-* When using Floorplanner scenes (see below), the app has bad runtime perf on older Macbooks (2021 is fine; 2019 is bad).
+* When using HSSD scenes (see below), the app has bad runtime perf on older Macbooks (2021 is fine; 2019 is bad).
 See "Workaround for poor runtime perf on slower machines".

 # Snapshots with examples of running the tool
 See [SIRo Sandbox Snapshots Google Doc](https://docs.google.com/document/d/1cvKuXXE2cKchi-C_O7GGVFZ5x0QU7J9gHTIETzpVKJU/edit#).
 The tool is not very stable in the `SIRo` branch due to rapid iteration in various parts of the codebase.
 This doc describes well-tested sets of commits across our repos (Habitat-lab, Habitat-sim, fphab, floorplanner).
 This doc also gives example commands to run the tool.